Ibanez S: SZR series

 The Ibanez SZR series is a series introduced in 2008 to replace the SZ.
 Like the SZ, it has a thicker and heavier body and an even shorter 24.75" set-in neck, similar to Gibson guitars.
 Otherwise, it is identical to the SZ, with 2 tone knobs and a 3-way selector switch, at which the mid position is both humbuckers in split coil mode using the inner coils.
 The SZR series was discontinued in 2010.

 SA series

 The SA series is a different variant of the S series.
 Its S-based body has a flat back and an arched top, as opposed to the carved top and back of the normal S series.
 It also utilizes the SAT single-locking floating tremolo that only locks at the bridge, as opposed to the ZR and Edge tremolos, with which normal S series guitars are equipped.
-Prior to 2008 series, SA is the only standard (non-budget) range of solid-body guitar that use non-locking tremolos.
+Prior to the 2008 model year, the SA series was Ibanez' only standard (non-budget) range of solid-body guitar that used a non-locking vibrato system.